TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe65_capability/README.md

 We want to give our ItemFlowerBag the ability to store Flowers.
 1) The Capability that lets us do this is CapabilityItemHandler.ITEM_HANDLER_CAPABILITY.
 This Capability has a corresponding interface instance of ItemStackhandlerFlowerBag, which can store up to 16 ItemStacks.
 2) Our CapabilityProvider is CapabilityProviderFlowerBag.
     1) When CapabilityProviderFlowerBag::getCapability is called with the CapabilityItemHandler.ITEM_HANDLER_CAPABILITY, it returns an ItemStackhandlerFlowerBag, which the caller can use to look in the bag or add more flowers.
     2) When an ItemFlowerBag is saved to disk, CapabilityProviderFlowerBag writes the ItemStackhandlerFlowerBag to NBT.
 Likewise, when loading an ItemFlowerBag, CapabilityProviderFlowerBag reads the ItemStackhandlerFlowerBag out of NBT.
 3) We attach the CapabilityProviderFlowerBag using ItemFlowerBag::initCapabilities
 4) This creates a new instance of CapabilityProviderFlowerBag for each time that an ItemFlowerBag ItemStack is created
 5) Our CapabilityProviderFlowerBag does not actually create an ItemStackhandlerFlowerBag until the first time that someone calls CapabilityProviderFlowerBag::getCapability

 You might wonder what the point of using a Capability is- you could instead just use a method in your ItemFlowerBag class to keep its own ItemStackHandler as an NBT tag attached to the item, and handle the loading/saving to NBT directly.
 The advantage of using the Capability is that other mods will be able to interact with the ItemStack to retrieve items from it.
-For an ItemFlowerBag that might not be terribly useful (since there are no vanilla items which will ask other items if they can store objects), but if you are making a new block container of some sort, then it might allow vanilla objects to interact with your container.
+This might not be terribly useful in the case of the FlowerBag (since there are no vanilla items which will ask other items if they can store objects), but if you are making a new block container of some sort, then it could allow vanilla objects to interact with your container.

 ### Synchronising Capabilities from server to client
 By default, capability information attached to an object is only valid on the server; it is not transmitted to the client.
 If you want to access capability information on the client, you must synchronise it manually: